-Four tumour growth patterns of intrahepatic cholangiocarcinoma are described: the mass-forming type, the periductal infiltrating type, the intraductal growth type and the mixed type.1 Mass-forming intrahepatic cholangiocarcinoma (65% of cases) forms a well-demarcated nodule growing in a radial pattern and invading the adjacent liver parenchyma.
+Four tumour growth patterns of intrahepatic cholangiocarcinoma are described: the mass-forming type, the periductal infiltrating type, the intraductal growth type and the mixed type.
+Mass-forming intrahepatic cholangiocarcinoma (65% of cases) forms a well-demarcated nodule growing in a radial pattern and invading the adjacent liver parenchyma.
 The periductal-infiltrating type of cholangiocarcinoma (6% of cases) spreads in a diffuse longitudinal growth pattern along the bile duct, and the intra-ductal growth type (4% of cases) shows a polypoid or papillary tumour within the dilated bile duct lumen.
-The remaining 25% of cases of intrahepatic cholangiocarcinoma grow in a mixed massforming/periductal-infiltrating pattern.8 Limited analyses suggest that the diffuse periductal-infiltrating type is associated with a poor prognosis.^{9,10}
+The remaining 25% of cases of intrahepatic cholangiocarcinoma grow in a mixed mass-forming/periductal-infiltrating pattern.
+Limited analyses suggest that the diffuse periductal-infiltrating type may be associated with a poor prognosis but the prognostic significance of growth pattern is controversial.^{9,10}